strykeforce/quickstart/README.md

 Do these steps once to set up your development computer for FRC Java programming.

+Go to [www.putty.org](http://www.putty.org)  click the download here button, install the appropriate (32 vs. 64) version.
+Open and complete the installation wizard with the default settings.

 ### Java Development Kit

 Check to see if Java 8 Java Development Kit (JDK) is installed by running `javac -version` in a terminal window.
 If the JDK is installed you will see something similar to: